ealexhaywood/Trie-This-Challenge/INSTRUCTIONS.md

 ### Build Requirements
 In order to build and run this program, you will need an installation of:
-* Java 8
 * Docker
-* Gradle 3.1+

 ### Building and Running
-To build the program and its docker image, first `cd` into the project and run:
+To build the program and its docker image, first `cd` into the directory in which the Dockerfile is located and run:
 ```
-gradle clean build dockBuild
+docker build -t trie-this-challenge .
 ```

 To run the docker image, use interactive mode like so:
 ```
-docker run -i -t trie-this-challenge
+docker run -it trie-this-challenge
 ```

 Enjoy!